~ 3 min read

 Join Us

-If you have been curious about BJJ — for self-defense, fitness, or simply to try something completely new — we offer a free trial class with no commitment.
+If you have been curious about BJJ — whether for the fun of it, the fitness, or just to try something completely new — come find out what the group is about.

 Contact us to schedule your first session at Gracie Barra Sternschanze.
 We would love to have you on the mats.